Application Wireframe Document

 How do you ensure that your access tokens are consistently valid?

 "We maintain a cron job and in our settings page, we run health checks on load to make sure the access token is still valid.
-If it is not, we display an error message that suggests reconnecting with Square."
+If it's not, we display an error message that suggests reconnecting with Square."

 How do you handle access tokens being revoked?